Metaburn/doocrate/README.md

 #### Is there a way to open / close new users from openning / assigning tasks
 Yes - under `src->config->app-config` set the parameter `canNewUsersCreateAssignTask` to false

+#### Comments are not working
+Check you console.
+You need to follow the error using the link and create an index for comments